Kaitlyn-kodes/Out-of-Touch/README.md

 All Footers

-Complete Sign Up page

 About Us: all not in bootstrap

-add comments to everything except index, rules, and protection
+add comments to every page

-get better images

 find a background(probably solid)